 These are the work permit fees in Thailand.
 The cost of the work permit in Thailand depends on a number of issues.
 It depends on how long you are extending the permit for as well as your work permit fees.
 There are also other fees such as work permit fees for changing location or occupation on the exact same work permit.
 Speak to a lawyer in Thailand about the charges and also the timeline for each process.
+The work permit for Thailand cost is discussed below as well as the Thailand work permit application.
+We are your work permit lawyers in Bangkok.

 Most work permits in Thailand are for the length of the contact.
 Most employment contracts in Thailand tend to be for 12 months only.
 It can however be longer and your work permit can be for as long as the contract will be.
 You might have a contract for 18 months so the permit will be for 18 months.
 Note that your Thai visa will also be extended with your permit so it means a visit to the Labour Department as well as Thai immigration.